AndrewBoessen/PerfectRep/docs/pretrain.md

 ### - Training:

-We extract 3D keypoints from Fit3D by camera projection.
+We extract 3D Human3.6m keypoints from Fit3D by camera projection.
 We sample motion clips with length $T = 243$ for 3D mocap data.
 For 2D data, we utilize the provided annotations of PoseTrack.
 We further include 2D motion from an unannotated video dataset InstaVariety extracted by OpenPose.
 Since the valid sequence lengths for in-thewild videos are much shorter, we use $T = 30$ (PoseTrack) and $T = 81$ (InstaVariety).
-We convert keypoints of 2D datasets (COCO and OpenPose format) to Fit3D using permutation and interpolation following previous works.
+We convert keypoints of 2D datasets (COCO and OpenPose format) to Human3.6m joints using permutation and interpolation following previous works.
 We set the input channels $C_{in} = 3 (x, y$ coordinates and confidence).
 Random horizontal flipping is applied as data augmentation.
 The whole network is trained for 90 epochs with learning rate 0.0005 and batch